ashokvin77/ashokvin77/README.md

 # 👋 Hi, I'm Ashok Maharjan

-I am a data scientist from a [TripleTen data science bootcamp](https://tripleten.com/) with a strong foundation in biology.
+I am a data scientist with a strong foundation in biology.
 How did this transition from biology to data science happen?
 The inception for data analysis was sown when I was doing my master's in biological science at Bowling Green State University.
 I was aware at that time that creating amazing graphs and unraveling the story hidden in data was always a challenging task.
 I always wondered what it would be like if I knew more about data science.

 While working as a lab assistant at the University of Toledo, I was amazed by the volcano plot and heat map of gene expression data created by one of the postdocs working in our lab.
 Later, working as a research senior technician, I taught myself single-cell RNA analysis and microbiome analysis.
 Particularly, I was awestruck by how UMAP created clusters of different cells.
 As I explored more, I realized that an unsupervised machine learning algorithm was behind that wonderful figure.